UCMJ Article 87b

 The accused may be prosecuted for an Article 92 violation through dereliction of duty if it can be shown:

-1. that the accused had certain duties;
+1. that the accused had specific duties;

-2. that the accused knew or reasonably should have known of the duties; and
+2. that the accused knew or reasonably should have known of the duties and

 Understanding Article 92 (Failure to Obey Order or Regulation) of the UCMJ